Mitchell Feigenbaum: Career

 In 1983, he was awarded a MacArthur Fellowship, and in 1986, alongside Rockefeller University colleague Albert Libchaber, he was awarded the Wolf Prize in Physics "for his pioneering theoretical studies demonstrating the universal character of non-linear systems, which has made possible the systematic study of chaos".
 He was a member of the Board of Scientific Governors at the Scripps Research Institute.
-He was Toyota Professor at Rockefeller University from 1986 until his death.
+He remained at Rockefeller University as Toyota Professor from 1987 until his death.